Septoplasty & Nasal Airway Blockage

 What is involved in Septoplasty recovery?

 Nasal surgery is normally done as an outpatient procedure, meaning you go home the same day.
 Nasal packing gauze and an external splint are often required after nasal surgery.
-Bruising of the nose and cheeks, and swelling can occur for around 7 days.
-Any sutures are removed after 5 days.
-You will need to take it easy for 2-3 weeks, with activity and lifting restrictions for 4-6 weeks.
-This procedure has high satisfaction.
-We strive to get you back to your normal routine as quickly as possible, and breathing easy!
+Bruising of the nose and cheeks, and swelling can occur for about a week.* Any sutures are removed after several days.
+You will need to take it easy for a few weeks, with activity and lifting restrictions for a month or more.* This procedure has high satisfaction.* We strive to get you back to your normal routine as quickly as possible, and breathing easy!*